Walid-Ahmed/Sentiment-Analysis-with-BERT-on-SMILE-Twitter-dataset/README.md

 ```
 python preprocess.py
 ```
-This will save 2 files in data folder:   dataset_train.pt and dataset_val.pt with abother file data_info.json
+This will save 2 files in data folder:   dataset_train.pt and dataset_val.pt with aNother file data_info.json that looks as follow:

 ![Data Info](figs/data_info.png)